 Public Utilities Code Section 8388.5(f)(1) requires large electrical corporations with approved Plans and conditionally approved Applications to file progress reports every six months with both Energy Safety and the Commission.
-Because the progress reports are filed with multiple agencies and at the same time, Staff propose that Energy Safety and the Commission collaborate to develop a singular set of requirements for these reports.
+Because the progress reports are filed with multiple agencies and at the same time, these Guidelines anticipate that Energy Safety and Commission staff will collaborate to develop a singular set of requirements for these reports.
 Aligning the requirements for these progress reports may eliminate any unnecessary duplication of effort and optimize efficiency of available resources.
 However, it is possible that each agency will require distinct information in the progress report.
 Staff understand that Energy Safety plans to detail its requirements in a forthcoming set of guidelines.
-Accordingly, without affecting the required progress report elements specified by Energy Safety, Staff propose that the 6-month progress reports shall include, but should not be limited to, the following:22
+Accordingly, without affecting the required progress report elements specified by Energy Safety, these Guidelines require that the 6-month progress reports shall include, but should not be limited to, the following:23